AndrewDTR/amoses.dev/src/pages/blog/people-counter.md

 There's no doubt that as far back as IRC, members of the UPL messaged each other asking if the lab was open.
 With the advent of mobile phones, it's gotten easier to bother your friends--who may not even be in the room!

 Well, myself, in collaboration with other UPL members, decided to fix this issue in, perhaps, the most CS-student-esque way possible: an automated system to identify the exact number of people in the lab.

+(rest of article to come here soon! sorry for the wait!)